royepi/HexFlow-UCTV/README.md

 <p>Japanese - @iGlitch (Retroflow)</p>
 <p>Chinese - @acd13141 (Retroflow)</p>
 <p>Polish - @SK00RUPA (Retroflow)</p>
-<p>Google Translate was used for HexLauncher Custom translations that weren't found on HexFlow Launcher and Retroflow.
+<p>Google Translate was used for HexFlow Launcher Unofficial Custom translations that weren't found on HexFlow Launcher and Retroflow.
 Retroflow's oddly formatted translation files have been standardized.</p>
 <p>&nbsp;</p>
 <h2>Support</h2>
 <p>If you want to support the original creator of HexFlow Launcher (not this revamp mod), you can join <a href="https://www.patreon.com/vitahex">his Patreon</a>.</p>